 How to Conduct Audience Research

-To succeed at Audience Research, you must decide what you want to learn.
+You must decide what you want to learn to succeed at Audience Research.
 Are you trying to find out how people feel about a new product, or do you want to find out what type of music they like?
 Are you trying to understand why people are buying your brand, or do you want to know their shopping habits?

-What you answer here will shape everything that follows: the survey’s design, the questions’ wording bias, and even how many people you need to survey.
+What you answer here will shape everything that follows: the survey’s design, the questions’ wording, and even how many people you need to survey.

 It’s also essential to be clear about the research aims and what you want to get out of the research.
 Without this, it’s easy for surveys to get carried away with “while we’re there, let’s ask them this” questions.